An introduction to 360 spins

 You can see lots of samples all over the internet, but here, we’re going to try and describe it with words.
 Please bear with us.

 360 product photography is a process whereby multiple still photos are taken of a product as it rotates (usually on a turntable).
 These photos are animated using various software, and uploaded to a website.
-The end user (shopper) can simply use their mouse to control the animation speed and recreate a view of the original product spinning 360 degrees.
+The end user (shopper) can simply swipe or use their mouse to control the animation speed and recreate a view of the original product spinning 360 degrees.

 There doesn’t seem to be a definitive name for the file that’s produced.
 We call them 360 spins and that has pretty much become the generic term for them.
 So, if it’s so great and so popular, why is it so difficult to find professional suppliers?
 As far as we’re concerned the reason is clear… it’s not easy.